 Danielle Drees is a scholar of contemporary performance and time-based media.

-She is Marsted Curatorial Fellow for Contemporary Art at The Wadsworth Atheneum Museum of Art in Hartford, Connecticut.
+She is Marsted Curatorial Fellow for Contemporary Art at the Wadsworth Atheneum Museum of Art in Hartford, Connecticut.
 Her book Sleep with Spectators: Feminist Performance and Practice is out from the University of Minnesota Press in September 2026.

 Danielle received her PhD with distinction in Theatre and Performance from Columbia University and holds degrees from Cambridge University and Harvard College.
-After completing a postdoctoral fellowship at Boston University, she taught at Harvard, Emerson College, and the Isabella Stewart Gardner Museum.
+After completing a postdoctoral fellowship at Boston University, she has taught at Harvard, Emerson College, and the Isabella Stewart Gardner Museum.

 Write Danielle an email here.